-King & Benton group of companies founded in 1996 by Steve Charest, is a leading South Western Ontario privately owned real estate Development / Redevelopment Company based in Brantford, Ontario.
-It has acquired over 1000 acres of industrial/commercial land, and over 1,000,000 square feet of industrial and commercial space in its portfolio.
+The King & Benton group of companies, founded in 1996 by Steve Charest, is a leading Southwestern Ontario privately owned real estate Development / Redevelopment Company based in Brantford, Ontario.
+It has acquired over 1000 acres of industrial/commercial land and over 800,000 square feet of industrial and commercial space for its portfolio.

-King & Benton is dedicated to strategic, sustainable, low impact development and responsible growth and prides itself in incorporating community ideals, ecological stewardship and maintain a community-oriented approach to all of its projects.
+King & Benton is dedicated to strategic, sustainable, low-impact development and responsible growth, priding itself in ecological stewardship and a community-oriented approach to all its projects.

-King & Benton works with local charities, officials and neighborhood leaders on many local initiatives.
-In 2008 King & Benton Community Foundation was established.
-King & Benton Community Foundation has provided free office and warehouse space for many non-profit organizations, generous charitable contributions to various groups, and provided great support for numerous local initiatives.
+King & Benton works with local charities, officials and neighbourhood leaders on many local initiatives.
+In 2008, the King & Benton Community Foundation was established to provide free office and warehouse space for non-profit organizations, generous charitable contributions to community groups and valuable support to numerous local initiatives.

-King & Benton is not just another developer, but a “Partner in Building Communities”.
+King & Benton is no ordinary developer; it’s a “Partner in Building Communities.”

-King & Benton Development division is quickly earning a reputation as one of Ontario’s leading real estate developers.
-The success of the company does not only come from the sheer size of it’s projects, but the company’s ability to bring together a wide range of partners to deliver unique solutions resulting in development projects of a world class scale.
+The King & Benton Development division is quickly earning a reputation as one of Ontario’s leading real estate developers.
+Its success isn’t just about the sheer size of its projects but its ability to bring together a wide range of partners to deliver unique solutions for world class development projects.

-King & Benton Development division currently owns more then 700 acres of land designated for industrial and commercial development.
-The majority of the land is located in the prime location of south western Ontario, near 400 series highways.
+The King & Benton Development division currently owns more than 700 acres of land designated for industrial and commercial development, the majority of which is located in the prime area of Southwestern Ontario, near the 400-series highways.